David M. Hoffman: Professional career

 Hoffman is Founder and President Emeritus of Internews, a global non-profit organization that fosters independent media and access to information worldwide.
 Internews was founded by Hoffman in 1982 with partners Kim Spencer and Evelyn Messinger.
 Hoffman led Internews for its first 30 years.

 Building on the groundbreaking US-Soviet spacebridges developed by Kim Spencer and Evelyn Messinger, Hoffman organized a series of seven satellite television exchanges between leaders of the US Congress and their counterparts on the Supreme Soviet.
 Produced in association with ABC News and Gosteleradio, the Capital-to-Capital live broadcasts lasted from 1987 to 1990 with each program reaching audiences of 200 million people.
 Hoffman and the members of Congress who helped organize the series were recognized with an Emmy Award.
 The programs were moderated by Peter Jennings and Leonid Zolatarevsky.

 In 1995 Hoffman co-founded Internews Europe with Kim Spencer, Patrice Barrat and Jeanne Girardot.
 The following year at Chateau du Vert Bosc in Normandy, France, he helped create Internews International, an association of autonomous Internews organizations and affiliated members including 11 Full Member Organizations and 19 Affiliated Members, with offices in 34 countries.
-Hoffman would go on to chair the board of Internews Europe after it moved its headquarters to London from 2014-2018, eventually handing over the role to the prominent British media lawyer Mark Stephens (solicitor).
+Hoffman would go on to chair the board of Internews Europe after it moved its headquarters to London from 2014 to 2018, eventually handing over the role to the prominent British media lawyer Mark Stephens.

 When the International Tribunal for the former Yugoslavia (ICTY) opened with the trial of Dusko Tadic on May 7, 1996, Hoffman organized live broadcasts of the proceedings that were transmitted by satellite and rebroadcast on all five commercial television channels in Bosnia and Herzegovina as well as on the state channel, BiH TV, completely blanketing the airwaves 11 hours a day.
 The live coverage was also distributed on satellite television channels in Croatia and Serbia.

 The following year, 1997, when the International Criminal Tribunal for Rwanda (ICTR) opened in Arusha, Tanzania, Hoffman organized the only filming of the proceedings.
 Internews showed monthly edited versions of the genocide trials in village meetings and prisons throughout Rwanda.
 Questions and comments were taped and shown to the judges and prosecutors at the court in Arusha and their responses were relayed back in further town hall events, creating a rudimentary, but effective, feedback loop.
 The Rwanda project was led by Wanda Hall.

-Hoffman developed and raised the first funding for the Global Internet Policy Initiative (GIPI), a network of non-profit, non-governmental organization's supporting adoption in developing and transitional countries of the legal and policy framework for an open and democratic Internet.
+Hoffman developed and raised the first funding for the Global Internet Policy Initiative (GIPI), a network of non-profit, non-governmental organizations supporting adoption in developing and transitional countries of the legal and policy framework for an open and democratic Internet.